cmac-duke/physical-computing/_docs/tutorials/pi-gpio.md

  sudo apt-get install python-rpi.gpio
 ```

 This will install the python GPIO package.
 This package will allow us into interact with the pins on the board ( which we'll solder on later).
-GPIO stands for 'General-Purpose Input Output'.

 To check that it is installed correctly, type